IBM-Bluemix-Docs/mobilepush/index.md

 ### Gateways
 {: #gateways}

-Platform specific Push Notifications cloud services such as FCM or Apple Push Notification Service (APNs) that is used by IBM {{site.data.keyword.mobilepushshort}} service to dispatch notifications to the mobile and browser applications.
+Platform specific {{site.data.keyword.mobilepushshort}} cloud services such as FCM or Apple Push Notification Service (APNs) that is used by {{site.data.keyword.IBM_notm}} {{site.data.keyword.mobilepushshort}} service to dispatch notifications to the mobile and browser applications.

 ## Message size
 {: #push-message-size}